How to Protect Your Loved Ones from Nursing Home Abuse and Neglect

 Without a Power of Attorney (POA) in place, an elderly care facility won’t talk with you about your loved one’s health.
 Although POAs are typically executed in person, they can also be completed via a video call.

 To secure a POA virtually, you will need a lawyer and a notary.
-If you need to secure a POA for your loved one during COVID-19 or any other time, contact our Tampa law firm.
-We can help you secure a POA quickly and virtually.
+If you need to secure a POA for your loved one, contact our Tampa law firm.
+We can help you secure a POA quickly and if necessary, virtually.

 Choosing the right nursing home abuse lawyer